 Full Service is Redfin’s standard service.
 You work with your agent alongside other members of the Redfin team.

 Premier Agents are best if you’re buying a high-value home.
-According to Redfin, Premier Agents have better reviews and more experience purchasing luxury properties, so they can help you make a more competitive offer.
+According to Redfin, Premier Agents have better reviews and more experience purchasing luxury properties, which can help you make a more competitive offer.

 Mortgages and rentals